 Prior to this offering, there has been no public market for our common stock.
 An active trading market for our shares may never develop or be sustained following this offering on NASDAQ, the exchange for which we have applied to have our common stock listed, or otherwise.
 Further, because a significant amount of our common stock after this offering will continue to be held by our Chairman and Chief Executive Officer, Dr. Patrick Soon-Shiong, it may be more difficult for an active and liquid trading market for our common stock to develop.
-Further, in the event the put option in the Put Agreement described elsewhere in this prospectus is exercised, then NantWorks' and Dr. Patrick Soon-Shiong's beneficial ownership in our company would increase.
-An active and liquid trading market may be further hindered to the extent entities affiliated with Dr. Patrick Soon-Shiong or other existing stockholders of our company purchase shares in this offering or the put option is exercised.
+Further, in the event the put option in the Put Agreement is exercised, then NantWorks' and Dr. Soon-Shiong's beneficial ownership in our company would increase.
+An active and liquid trading market may be further hindered to the extent entities affiliated with Dr. Soon-Shiong or other existing stockholders of our company purchase shares in this offering or the put option is exercised.
 If an active market for our common stock does not develop, it may be difficult for you to sell common stock you purchase in this offering without depressing the market price for the common stock or you may not be able to sell your shares at all.
-The initial public offering price for our common stock after this offering.
+The initial public offering price for our common stock will be determined through negotiations with the underwriters and the negotiated price may not be indicative of the market price for our common stock after this offering.
 The initial public offering price may vary from the market price of our common stock after the offering.
 As a result of these and other factors, you may not be able to sell your common stock at or above the initial public offering price or at all.
 Further, an inactive market may also impair our ability to raise capital by selling additional common stock and may impair our ability to enter into strategic collaborations or acquire companies or products by using our common stock as consideration.